-OUT OF PRINT – only a few copies left.
+OUT OF PRINT – only one copy available.

 Colonel Piper is a paratroop officer who served as a platoon leader, regimental adjutant (S-1) and regimental intelligence officer (S-2) in G company, 505th PIR, 82nd Airborne Division during the Second World War.
 He made all four combat jumps of the 505 and fought in all six of the 82nd’s campaigns, being wounded only one time.